 - Equity release firms that give you large loan amounts before they even analyse your circumstances

-In the end, equity release can be a saving, but it can also be a downfall, depending on your circumstances.
+In the end, equity release can be a saving and a great way to leave an early inheritance, but it can also be a downfall, depending on your circumstances.
 You need to do the right research, and you need to be aware of everything.
 It’s essential to be sure when choosing a provider that they are going to help you as you want to be helped.
 With the guidelines above, you’ll be sure to make the right choice.

 Make sure you also check the best equity release companies for in-depth reviews of all the options.